-Strengthening grants are also intended to support organisational development and boost effectiveness of groups; we understand that this enables groups to better implement projects that are aiming to secure specific change.
+Strengthening grants are also intended to support organisational development and boost effectiveness of organisations; we understand that this enables organisations to better implement projects that are aiming to secure improvements in SRHR.

 This Strengthening grant call focuses on supporting advocacy campaigns and organisational development within civil society organisations seeking to bring about positive change in one of the AmplifyChange priority themes or a justifiable intersection or combination of themes.

-In this call for Strengthening grant proposals, we will consider proposals working to strengthening one or more of the outcome areas that AmplifyChange supports.
+In this call for Strengthening grant proposals, we will consider proposals working to strengthen one or more of the outcome areas that AmplifyChange supports.
 These are:

 For more information please consult the AmplifyChange Theory of Change.

-Please note that whilst we will consider activities that support all 5 outcome areas, if more applications are recommended for funding by our Independent Technical Review Panel than we can fund, we will moderate in favour of projects that fulfil our fund benchmarks and results framework.
-More details are provided below.
+Please note that whilst we will consider activities that support all 5 outcome areas, if more applications are recommended for funding by our Independent Technical Review Panel than we can fund, we will moderate in favour of projects that fulfil our fund benchmarks and results framework

 Some of the best AmplifyChange grantees have shared practical advice from their experience of strengthening their organisations and the tactics they have successfully used to advocate for SRHR.

 These quick-to-use guides are now available on amplifychangelearn.org which has been designed to be used on your mobile phone, so that you can easily share links and resources with your colleagues.

 Developed in conjunction with organisations that have received Strengthening grants, we will be regularly adding more advice and stories of improvement from our grantees.
 We welcome your feedback to help us improve the service to your needs.
 So don’t hesitate to comment and share your own experience in the Help and Contribute section.